N02870941/mobile-icon/docs/README.md

 This requires an `HTTP - POST` request of a form with an image file called `file` as the body.
 This endpoint is used by the form in the `index.html`.
 It can be used directly as a service via a REST call.

-## `/error`
-All server-side errors will redirect to this page with a message describing the error.
-The client is then redirected to the homepage.

 ```
 curl -F "file=@icon.jpeg" localhost:8080/upload --fail -o icon.zip